rivernews/appl-tracky-spa/docs/dev/README.md

     - [x] in `user-com-app-page.tsx`: use the application component to list all applications.
     - [x] How to limit the application to only that company's applications?
 Need to do a filter query on REST API.
         - Ans: do it in React.
 Just filter the application list where `user_company === company.uuid`.
+    - [x] optimize: move `listApplication` to user app page so we only have to fire it once.
+        - Perhpas better to put list application & company in auth saga, so upon login the app will only fetch once. if put in user app page lifecycle, it will fetch upon every navigation

+### Interruption - some must-have before moving forward

+- [x] Before moving forward, let's do a delete feature as well!
+    - Need to use [Django Signal](https://stackoverflow.com/questions/12754024/onetoonefield-and-deleting) to delete all the related one to one field when model is deleted.
+The `on_delete` is not enough.

+- [x] Upon logout, we need to clear out the store.

+- [x] Permission control IN DRF
+    - We kind of achieved it, but we need to refactor and clean up uncecessary code.
+    - Notice: the `get_queryset()` on viewset only take effect on listing methods, i.e., when the endpoint is ["returning a list of objects"](https://www.django-rest-framework.org/api-guide/permissions/).
+For single-object endpoint request like `GET/DELETE/...`, we have to find other ways, like writing a custom permission class as the occifial document suggests.
+    - [x] The list objects permission is working, and we can write that into a viewset mixin.
+    - [x] But we still need to work on single object permission.
+After implementing it, test by doing a DELETE in frontend.

+### Continue back to form factory

 - [ ] 🔥 🔥 🔥Prepare a space to ready to put application status form
 - [ ] test out the form factory and create the applciation status form.